Babar the Elephant: Story synopsis

 It was sparked when Arthur tied a firecracker to the tail of Lord Rataxes.
 Babar wins the war by having the elephants paint monster faces on their backsides, which cause the frightened rhinoceroses to run away.
 After the victory celebrations, the book ends with Babar, Celeste and the Old Lady sitting together and discussing how Babar can rule wisely and make all the elephants happy.

 In the third book, Babar the King, Babar founds the city of Celesteville.
 After many dromedaries are found, they help with building the city.
 Each elephant citizen is given a job to do.
 Once the city is built, everyone celebrates.
 However, problems arise; the Old Lady is bitten by a snake, and Cornelius' home catches fire.
 Babar has a dream where he is visited by Misfortune and other demons which are chased away by elephant angels representing Courage, Hope, and other virtues.
 The morning after the hopeful dream, the Old Lady and Cornelius make full recoveries.

 Among Babar's other associates in the various incarnations of the series are the monkey Zephir, the old elephant counsellor Cornelius (also later Pompadour who was created for the Babar television series), Babar's cousin Arthur, and Babar's children, Pom, Flora, and Alexander.
 A younger daughter, Isabelle, is later introduced.
 The Old Lady comes to live in the Kingdom as an honored guest.

-Despite the presence of these counsellors, Babar's rule seems to be totally independent of any elected body, and completely autocratic.
-However, his leadership style seems to strive for the overall benefit of his elephant subjects—a form of benevolent dictatorship.

 Besides his Westernizing policies, Babar engages in battle with the warlike rhinoceroses of a hostile bordering nation, led by Lord Rataxes.
 Much later, in Babar and the Adventures of Badou, Pom grows to become the father of Prince Babar II (known as Badou).